w3f/jamtestvectors/safrole/README.md

 # Safrole Test Vectors

-Vectors are provided in two flavors:
+We offer two types of test vectors:

-- tiny: reduced validators number (6) and epoch duration (12).
-Useful for fast tweaking and prototyping.
+- Tiny: These are designed for quick adjustments and prototyping, with reduced validators (6) and a shorter epoch duration (12).
+They are provided in both JSON format for easy inspection and modification, and in SCALE format, which is the production binary codec.

-- full: production validators number (1023) and epoch duration (600).
+- Full: These vectors use production validators count (1023) and epoch duration (600).

-For details refer to ASN.1 [schema](./safrole.asn).
+  Similar to the tiny vectors, they are available in JSON and SCALE format.

+Both JSON and SCALE formats conform to the specified ASN.1 schema provided [here](./safrole.asn).

 ## NOTES

 - Error codes returned as output are not part of the specification.
 Feel free to ignore actual values.
 - On error, post-state must match pre-state.
-- Ring verifier is constructed using [ark-ec-vrfs](https://github.com/davxy/ark-ec-vrfs) procedures.
+- Ring verifier key is constructed using [ark-ec-vrfs](https://github.com/davxy/ark-ec-vrfs) from a `RingContext` built using a 32 zero octets seed (`[0; 32]`) and domain size of 2048.
-  - Better specify the procedure used to construct test ring verifier.

 ## Tiny Vectors